sushilsridhar/cs-fundamentals/ds/STACK.md

 # When to use stacks

-> To keep track of the lastest/last operation made,
+> To keep track of the lastest / last operation made,
 > add to the top and remove from the top

 # Implemenation

 can be implemented using
-arrays, dynamic arrays, singly linked list, doubly linked list, queues
+arrays, dynamic arrays, singly linked list, doubly linked list

 **<ins>Java Default implementation</ins>**